isomerpages/enterprisesg-sac-old/README.md

 | [![brochure1-image-name](brochure1-image-link) brochure1-title](brochure1-url-link){:target="_blank"} | [![brochure2-image-name](brochure2-image-link) brochure2-title](brochure2-url-link){:target="_blank"} |
 ```

-Essentially, the 'no-border' customisation or classname removes all visible borders / lines in the table and the 'brochures-table' customisation contains styling information for aligning the brochures images and titles in each table cell.
+Essentially, the 'no-border' customisation or classname removes all visible borders / lines in the table and the 'brochures-table' customisation contains styling information for aligning the brochure images and titles in each table cell.
 The customisation can be edited using the steps:

 1. Select your "Staging" Branch in the repository
 2. Go into the "misc" folder